lmhagar/lmhagar.github.io/_pages/teaching.md

 A version of my teaching dossier is available [here](LukeHagarCV_Sep25.pdf).

+The courses I have taught are detailed below.

 {% for post in site.teaching reversed %}
   {% include archive-single.html %}
 {% endfor %}